jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (1) The modifications referred to in section 272(2A)﻿(b) in respect of a child aged 12 or 13 years charged with an offence specified in section 272(1)﻿(b) or (c) are as follows:
   (a) sections 236, 238(1)﻿(e), 239(2), 242(2), and 365(1) (on Police custody and placements in residences) do not, despite those sections referring to a young person and section 272(2A)﻿(b), extend or apply to the child as if the child were a young person; and
-  (b) sections 276(1)﻿(a) and 277 do not extend or apply to the child as if the child were a young person; and (c) section 282(1) applies as if it empowers a Youth Court to discharge a charge even if the offence is a category 4 offence; and
+  (b) sections 276(1)﻿(a) and 277 do not extend or apply to the child as if the child were a young person; and (c) section 282(1) applies as if it empowers the Youth Court to discharge a charge even if the offence is a category 4 offence; and
-  (d) a reference in this Act or regulations under it to the charge against the child being proved before a Youth Court must be treated as including a requirement that the Youth Court is satisfied that the child knew either—
+  (d) a reference in this Act or regulations under it to the charge against the child being proved before the Youth Court must be treated as including a requirement that the Youth Court is satisfied that the child knew either—
     (i) that the act or omission constituting the offence charged was wrong; or (ii) that it was contrary to law.
 (2)